beytullahozer/the-movies-api/README.md

 ## Definition
 <br>

-Uygulama The Movie Database domain'i ile REST mimarisi ve servisleri kullanır.
+The application uses REST architecture and services with The Movie Database domain.
 <br>

 It use The Movie Database (TMDb) api’s.
 Before you start you need to do correct configurations to use The Movie Database api’s.